azulkipli/gatsby-starter-netlify-cms/src/pages/about/about.md

 path: /about
 title: About
 ---
-### About this site

-Codesaga is my coding stories about technology stacks that I learned.
+Codesaga is my coding stories about technology stacks.
+PHP, MySQL, Javascript, NodeJS, ReactJS, ReactNative, Python and more to come alongside with my journey.

-### Who am I

-I am Acep Zulkipli (azul), I have been working on micro services using PHP, Python, NodeJS stacks.
-And client side stack ReactJS, Redux, Mobx.

 ###